-In this paper, we conduct a comprehensive and general study of two-party in different realms PAKE protocol over standard model using chaotic maps.
-Most existing researches are concerning about concrete environment, such as two-party AKE or three-party AKE based on chaotic maps, but as far as we know, there is no general and extensible architecture about different realms based on chaotic maps has been proposed.
-However, through our exploration, we firstly clarify that the PAKE scheme using chaotic maps in different realms is more suitable for the real environment.
+In this paper, we conduct a comprehensive and general study of PAKE protocol over standard model using chaotic maps towards multiple servers to server architecture.
+Most existing researches are concerning about concrete environment, such as two-party AKE or three-party AKE based on chaotic maps, but as far as we know, there is no general and extensible architecture about distributed network environment based on chaotic maps has been proposed.
+However, through our exploration, we firstly clarify that the PAKE scheme using chaotic maps towards multiple servers to server architecture is more suitable for the real environment.
 Then, we proposed a suitable protocol that covers those goals and offered an efficient protocol that formally meets the proposed security definition.
 Finally, after comparing with related literatures respectively, we found our proposed scheme has satisfactory security, efficiency and functionality.
 Therefore, our protocol is more suitable for practical applications.
-For the future, we will investigate some extended function, such as the group authenticated key agreement or resistant quantum attack authenticated key agreement in different realm.